qsdrqs/sactor/README.md

    binaries to your `PATH` environment variable.

 3. Run `uv sync` to add all the required python dependencies.
+4. Activate the virtual environment by running `source .venv/bin/activate` in the root directory of the project.
-4. (Optional) Run `sh update_rust_ast_parser.sh` to update the Rust AST parser.
+5. (Optional) Run `sh update_rust_ast_parser.sh` to update the Rust AST parser.
 This is only needed if you modify the Rust code under `rust_ast_parser`.

 ## Configuration

-The default configuration is located in `config.default.yaml`.
-To customize the configuration, create a `config.yaml` file in the same directory.
+The default configuration is located in `sactor.default.toml`.
+To customize the configuration, create a `sactor.toml` file in the same directory.
 Alternatively, you can specify a custom configuration file path by using the `-c` or `--config` option with the `sactor` command.